Alghero - Do & See

 Chiesa di San Francesco

-Enchanting, restored 14th-century church, a mix of Romanesque, Gothic and late Renaissance, with a tranquil cloister where summer concerts are held.
+Chiesa de San Fransesco is an enchanting, restored 14th-century church with a mix of Romanesque, Gothic and late Renaissance style.
+It also provides a tranquil cloister where summer concerts are held.

-Walk through the Port a Mare (Sea Gate) from the harbour and you’re into this busy oblong piazza overseen by the grand, late-medieval Catalan façade of the Palazzo d’Albis.
+If you walk through the Port a Mare (Sea Gate) from the harbour you will end up at this oblong, and often very crowded, piazza.
+It is overseen by the grand, late-medieval Catalan façade of the Palazzo d’Albis.

 Grotta di Nettuno